-12. For PRIIP manufactures or sellers: 12. a) Please describe the different types of costs incurred to comply with the PRIIPs Regulation.
 12. b) Can you provide an estimate of the average costs per PRIIP of complying with the requirements of the PRIIPs Regulation?
-Where possible, please provide a breakdown between the main types of costs, e.g. manufacturing, reviewing, publishing, etc. 12. c) Can you provide an estimate of what proportion of the total costs for the product are represented by the costs of complying with the PRIIPs Regulation?
-COI What are your experiences regarding the extent to which the PRIIPs Regulation is applied in a nsistent manner across the EU for the most commonly sold types of PRIIPs?
-What are the main as of inconsistencies?
+Where possible, please provide a breakdown between the main types of costs, e.g. manufacturing, reviewing, publishing, etc.

+12. c) Can you provide an estimate of what proportion of the total costs for the product are represented by the costs of complying with the PRIIPs Regulation?

+13. What are your experiences regarding the extent to which the PRIIPs Regulation is applied in a consistent manner across the EU for the most commonly sold types of PRIIPs?
+What are the main areas of inconsistencies?